dmitryd/useful-scripts/README.md

 ### <a name="sign-phpstorm"></a>sign-phpstorm

-This is a workarounf for the [annoying PhpStorm bug](https://youtrack.jetbrains.com/issue/IDEA-129941), which makes macOS to prompt for network connection each time when you start PhpStorm.
+This is a workaround for the [annoying PhpStorm bug](https://youtrack.jetbrains.com/issue/IDEA-129941), which makes macOS to prompt for network connection each time when you start PhpStorm.
 It just re-signs the binary to prevent the issue.
 Example:

 ```sh
 sign-phpstorm